Clean code principles: Becoming a great developer

 Once you land your first programming job, you’ll be a part of big and complex projects, that might have been in development for years.
 So, writing clean code will allow you to leave your footprint by adding new mission-critical features while still avoiding messing up your team member’s code.

-WHAT is a clean code?
+What is a clean code?

 The term first appeared in the book Clean Code: A Handbook of Agile Software Craftsmanship by Robert C. Martin originally published in 2008.
 From that moment on, it created the trend for writing better code.
 Many years later, there is no definitive answer to this question, but we can all agree that clean code should be easy to read, understand, and enhance by a developer other than its original author.
-It should have meaningful names, that make it look more like a good story rather than a boring maths schoolbook.
+It should have meaningful names, that make it look more like a good story rather than a boring math schoolbook.
 Additionally, clean code should be organized in such a manner that provides only one way of doing something.
 And last but not least, it should have unit tests, which verify that each method can solve the problem for which it was written.

-why does writing clean code matter?
+Why does writing clean code matter?

 Unlike any school or university assignment where most of the time you are working on your own, at work you are going to be a part of a team.
 This team might have been working on the project for years before you join and continue to work on it after you leave.